Shortage of home care workers a ‘real challenge’ for people with disabilities

-Born with cerebral palsy, Adrienne Murdent, 59, uses a wheelchair and relies on aides to help her get up, go to the bathroom, bathe, prepare meals and clean her condo on Madison’s Far West Side.
+Born with cerebral palsy, Adrienne Murdent, 59, uses a wheelchair and relies on aides to help her get up, go to the bathroom, bathe, prepare meals and clean her Madison condo.

 Some of the aides are good but many are unreliable, coming late, leaving early or failing to perform basic tasks, Murdent said.
 At times, she spends hours waiting to go the bathroom before they arrive.